Imam Ibrahim and his successor

 Abu Ja'far Mansur (Mansur) 754 - 775

 Abu Muslim crushed the rebels - but Mansur accused him of cheating over the booty, and tried to downgrade him by making him governor of Egypt and Syria.
 Abu Muslim returned defiantly to Khorasan - but was treacherously persuaded that he'd be forgiven if he went back to Kufa.
 Mansur had a different plan.
 Despite telling Mansur how he'd organised the Abbasid takeover, when the caliph clapped his hands, the five assassins struck according to plan, and Abu Muslim's mutilated corpse was flung into the Tigris.
 The new caliphate's links with the Dawah were over.
-The betrayal of Abu Muslim was not forgotten either by Iranians or the Shi'a.
+The betrayal of Abu Muslim was not forgotten either by Iranians or the Shi‘is.
 For the new caliphate, the ideas of the Hashimiyya and their supporters were now an embarrassment.
 The Abbasids were to claim that they in fact had the better claim to the imamate than the Alids: their ancestor al-Abbas was Muhammad's paternal uncle, and a Muslim - this trumped Ali's descent through the female line, Muhammad's daughter Fatima.

 The oldest mosque in Iran at Damghan dates from around AD 760.
 Only the slightly pointed arches distinguish it from a Sasanian building.